cofinley/content-difficulty-metrics/README.md

 a corpus from opensubtitles.
 The model had good results, but even after collecting metrics, I didn't find that the rankings between the media were accurate.
 You can see some cursory results that were brought into a Google Sheet [here](https://docs.google.com/spreadsheets/d/1F9YxGvBSHveR6llqxVc6Sor8PsFZ4iO_OUuNOvS12Og/edit?usp=sharing).

-I learned that humans must be in the loop here.
-It would be better to derive a sequential ranking from some pairwise comparisons of media (i.e. "Which is easier, Peppa Pig or Amélie?").
-With enough crowdsourced data, I believe subjectivity would diminish and great rankings would emerge.
-But that's for a different day.

 **Note:** this was for French and has some hardcoded French things (like frequency list in sentence_metrics.py, SBD model in sbd.py).
 I'm just committing this to put it out there for now.